 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at December 31, 2012, the Company had working capital of \$8.6 million, excluding restricted cash.
-Management believes this working capital will be sufficient to meet financial obligations as they fall due.
+As at December 31, 2013, the Company had working capital of \$4.2 million, excluding restricted cash.
+Management believes this working capital will be sufficient to meet financial obligations as they fall due over the next fiscal year.

-As at December 31, 2012, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:
+As at December 31, 2013, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis: